Spectrum Sludge - 1 Gallon

 Spectrum Sludge™ is the thickest noise and vibration paste of its kind specifically formulated by Second Skin with Mica, Talc, Calcium Carbonate, and crushed rubber.
 Sludge comes with a base gallon of Spectrum and a separate container of a thickening additive.
 By increasing the amount of the additive mixed into Spectrum, the viscosity will change from a chocolate syrup thickness to a peanut butter thickness.
 Sludge may then be installed with a gloved hand or trowel.

-Spectrum Sludge™ is a water based acrylic viscoelastic polymer damper designed to be installed on interior or exterior of prepared sheet metal.
-Stopping the vibrations on metal panels is much like stopping a noisy wind chime with your hand.
-Once the vibrations stop, the noise stops.
-Spectrum Sludge kills vibrations in a very similar way - It stops sheet metal from vibrating, thus, reducing structure borne noise.
+Spectrum Sludge™ is a high temp water based viscoelastic polymer damper designed to be installed on the interior or exterior of prepared sheet metal, fiberglass, carbon fiber or aluminum.
+Stopping the vibrations is like holding a noisy wind chime or bell with your hand.
+Once the vibrations stop the noise stops.
+Spectrum Sludge kills vibrations in a similar way - It stops the structure from vibrating, thus, reducing noise.

 Each gallon of Spectrum will cover 10 sq ft at the recommended 3 coats for a total thickness of 3mm.
 Each coat should be applied at 1mm thickness 30-60 minutes apart.
 Once the final coat has been installed, allow 24 hours before the next layer of product or upholstery is installed.
 Spectrum may be painted or covered with a bed liner after 30 days.

-The next step is to reduce air borne noise by installing a noise barrier on top of Spectrum such as Luxury Liner Pro.
+The next step is to reduce air borne noise by installing a noise barrier MLV (Mass Loaded Vinyl) Luxury Liner Pro on top of Spectrum

 A water based primer must be installed to plastic, aluminum or fiberglass prior to installing Spectrum.